Infusion (band): 1995-2002: Early Days and Phrases and Numbers

 Infusion founding members, Jamie Stevens and Manuel Sharrad, met in 1988 at a local high school in Wollongong.
 Frank Xavier also hails from Wollongong, although he did not meet the other two until they had relocated to Sydney.

 In 1995, Infusion released its debut single "Smokescreen / Lux" on the Dance Pool label while primarily remixing other artists' tracks.

 In 1999, he band signed with Thunk Records, an underground electronic label and released its debut studio album, Phrases and Numbers, in 2000.
 The trio's music evolved from the rave and club scene, widening in scope to include traditional pop song structures.

-Andrew Wowk from In the Mix said the release of "Spike" was "the turning point in their career" saying "the track perfectly encapsulated the group's reinvention of their sound into an unstoppable behemoth of dark, throbbing, techy filth, which came as a fresh, subtle alternative to the over-saturation of floaty, uplifting progressive house of the time."
+inthemix.com.au said the release of "Spike" was "the turning point in their career" saying "the track perfectly encapsulated the group's reinvention of their sound into an unstoppable behemoth of dark, throbbing, techy filth, which came as a fresh, subtle alternative to the over-saturation of floaty, uplifting progressive house of the time."